near-examples/collection-examples-rs/README.md

     You can view the source code of this deployed contract by navigating to `smart-contract/lib.rs`

-### Set Data
+### Storing Data

 Open `setData.js` in your local IDE and select the number of records you would like to add to the three collection examples.
 You can do so by changing the number passed to `getDataSet()` at the bottom of this file.

-To run type the following in your terminal:
+To run the script, type the following in your terminal:

 ```bash
 node setData.js
 ```

-The script will start to run returning `gas_burnt`, `responseTime`, and the current key of the data stored.
+The Node script will start to run console logging `gas_burnt`, `responseTime`, and the current key of the data stored.
 Once complete, a chart will automatically launch showing you your results.
 At anytime you can view the chart progress by manually running:

 ```bash
 yarn setcharts
 ```

-### Get Data
+### Retrieving Data

 Open `getData.js` and make sure the number passed to `getData()` is the same number of values you just added.
 Once verified, run: